mickekring/Self-Watering-Empire-Pot/README.md

 * Adafruit_DHT - To make easy use of the DHT11 sensor
 * gTTS - Google text to speech
 * YAML - To store and retrieve credentials from external yml file
+* Tweepy - so that the pot can tweet on Twitter

 # Modules
 I'll explain what the different modules do here.